Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Methods

+As illustrated in \Cref{fig::main}, we analyze deterministic sampling trajectories through a surrogate quality objective.
+Conceptually, we posit a quality functional $Q(x,c)$ and approximate it with an off-the-shelf scorer $R(x,c)$.
+At step $t$, sampling yields a clean prediction $\hat{x}_0^{(t)}$ and a score $r_t = R(\hat{x}_0^{(t)},c)$, forming a trajectory $\{r_t\}_t$ over timesteps.
+In practice, the score trajectory often plateaus: the sample remains visually plausible under the base model, yet fails to improve under $R$.
+We refer to such plateaus as \textit{local optima in surrogate quality space}, meaning that within a bounded exploration budget the nearby continuations explored from the current state do not yield sufficient score gains.
+From this perspective, standard deterministic sampling behaves like a greedy local search that can become trapped on broad plateaus (as visualized in the trajectory analysis in Supp. \Cref{fig:treepath}).

-In the illustrated example, Resampling performs a single-step random inversion to perturb the latent state and explore nearby alternatives, but such exploration is limited in scope and may fail to yield meaningful improvements.
-Zigzag Sampling takes a backward step along the direction of unconditional generation, alternating between conditional and unconditional denoising to better inject conditioning signals.
-Search-over-path extends Resampling by evaluating multiple perturbed candidates, but its search depth and noise levels are fixed, limiting its ability to escape broader local maxima.
-In contrast, the proposed \name{} (\abb{}) adaptively adjusts the strength of latent perturbation based on reward feedback.
+In the illustrated example, Resampling \cite{resample} applies a random, shallow random inversion to perturb the state and probe nearby alternatives, which may be insufficient when the plateau is broad.
+Z-Sampling \cite{zigzag} performs inversion biased by an unconditional trajectory and then re-applies conditional denoising, repeatedly re-injecting the prompt signal.
+SOP \cite{diffusion_tts} extends Resampling by scoring multiple candidates, but uses a fixed exploration depth, which limits its ability to escape wider plateaus.
+In contrast, \abb{} adaptively adjusts the strength of latent perturbation based on reward feedback.
 When shallow exploration fails, \abb{} incrementally expands its search radius, enabling escape from both narrow and broad local maxima while preserving output quality.